oscarcoleman/Y9dataScience/PRACTICAL_JOURNAL.md

 print(df2.isnull().sum())
 ```
 It turned out that the Soviet Union, although being outside of the top ten due to participation (absent since early 90s), they are the second highest scoring in gold medals.
-Below is a comparison between the uncleaned vs cleaned (missing age, height, and weight values wiped) results (many results were slimmer to):
+Below is a comparison between the uncleaned vs cleaned (missing age, height, and weight values wiped) results:

 #### Cleaned